TCPA compliance checklist guidance for text marketing

 The intended message frequency; how many messages they will get per month, per week.
 (4 msgs/month)

-What they will get by signing up; what they should expect from your text campaign.
+What they will get by signing up; what they should expect from your text marketing campaign.

 Disclose useful information and opt-out instructions; tell your subscribers exactly how to opt-out or ask for help, such as by replying to the text message with the word "STOP" to opt-out or text "HELP" for info.